Tediore/battery2mqtt/README.md

 **Option 2: Docker Hub**
 1. Follow steps 4 and 5 above using `tediore/battery2mqtt:latest` as the image.

-Example compose file with all possible environmental variables listed:
+Example docker-compose.yaml with all possible environmental variables listed:
 ```yaml
 version: '3'
 services: